Matt Guthrie

 If an overseas foundation chooses to register in Guernsey, it will cease to be registered as a foundation in the place in which it was established or where it is now registered, and become registered as a foundation in the Guernsey Foundations Register (the Register).

-An overseas foundation can only register as a Guernsey foundation if it is able to migrate under the law of the place in which it is currently established and complies with the requirements of the relevant foreign law in relation to its registration as a Guernsey foundation.
+An overseas foundation can only register as a Guernsey foundation if it is able to migrate under the Foundations Law of the place in which it is currently established and complies with the requirements of the relevant foreign law in relation to its registration as a Guernsey foundation.
 The foundation must not be bankrupt, being wound up or in liquidation, under administration or under receivership or be subject to an application in any court for the same or for the approval of creditor arrangements.
 Pursuant to the Beneficial Ownership of Legal Persons (Guernsey) Law, 2017 (as amended), a foundation must appoint a resident agent who is either (i) an individual resident in Guernsey who is a foundation official or (ii) a corporate service provider.

 Provided the conditions set out above are met, a Guernsey licensed fiduciary will make an on-line application to the Registrar of foundations in Guernsey (the Registrar) and such application must be accompanied by: